-Cleary University
+Cleary University Catalog 2021-2022

-2020-2021 Catalog

-Welcome to The Cleary MindTM.

-Everything matters.
 Every thought, every decision, and every action you take influences your next step and every step after that.
-The state of such interconnectivity forms the basis for what you will discover at Cleary University-a unique and innovative approach to the business education experience and degree path that we call The Cleary Mind.
+This state of interconnectivity forms the basis for what you will discover at Cleary University-a unique and innovative approach to undergraduate and graduate business education that we call The Cleary MindTM.

-The path to securing The Cleary Mind is the Cleary Business ArtsTM Curriculum-one of the most dynamic, logical, and unique business school curriculums available today.
-It's an education about business, profitability, and life, for you cannot have any one without the other two.
-Every course, every class, and every project is about developing the eight key attributes of The Cleary Mind in the context of today's ever-changing business environment:
+The path to securing The Cleary MindTM is the Cleary Business Arts curriculum-a dynamic, logical, and unique business school curriculum that is unparalleled in higher education today.
+It's an education about business, profitability, and life, for these interweave and impact one another.
+Every course, every class, and every project contributes to developing the eight key attributes of The Cleary MindTM in a context of the ever-changing global business environment.
+The eight attributes are as follows:

 - 1. Critical Thinking

 - 2. Creative Thinking

 - 3. Problem Solving

 - 4. Communications

 - 5. Persuasion

 - 6. Entrepreneurial Mindset

 - 7. Leadership

 - 8. Ethics

-When you graduate from Cleary University, you will take your next big step as a more uniquely comprehensive and versatile business school graduate.
-You will leave here as an individual educated to think confidently, to ponder the possibilities of what if, and to contribute to the world with multiple, dynamic perspectives.
+Cleary University graduates leave as confident individuals who ponder possibilities, take chances and contribute to the world with dynamic forward-thinking perspectives.

-I am proud to be part of such an innovative and forward-thinking university.
-I am enthused by the prospect of how you will influence Cleary's next steps and the next steps of those around you.
-I am excited for you to discover how you will matter.
+I am proud to be part of such an innovative and future-building university.
+I am enthused by the prospect of how you will influence Cleary, and how Cleary will influence you.
+I am excited for you to discover how you matter now and how your contributions will matter to the business world.

-Welcome to The Cleary Mind.
+Welcome to The Cleary MindTM.

-Glynis McBain

-Chair, Cleary University Board of Trustees
+Glynis McBain Chair, Cleary University Board of Trustees